ReadAlongs/Studio-Web/readme.md

 ## Loading as a single file

 By default, Stencil (the tool used to build this web component) uses lazy loading.
-Some use cases for this web component might involve running the component as a single file, without access to the internet.
+However, some use cases for this web component might involve running the component as a single file, without access to the internet.
 A single-file script of this web component is therefore made available at https://unpkg.com/@roedoejet/readalong/dist/bundle.js although we recommend using the default imports using the unpkg content delivery network (cdn) described above.

 ## Theming